 |Data Type||Mostly structured data||Any type of data|

-|Tools Used||Statistics and data modeling||Hadoop, programming languages, machine learning|
+|Tools Used||Statistics and data modeling||Hadoop, programming languages, and Machine Learning|

-|Span of domain||Comparatively smaller||Very expansive|
+|Span of Domain||Comparatively smaller||Very expansive|

-|Exploration & new ideas||Not needed||Needed|
+|Exploration & New Ideas||Not needed||Needed|

 Understanding Big Data Analytics

-Though the term Data Analytics might seem simple it is anything but simple.
-Data Analytics is most complex when it is deployed for big data applications.
-The three most important attributes of big data include volume, velocity and variety.
+The term ‘Data Analytics’ is not a simple one as it appears to be.
+It is the most complex term, when it comes to big data applications.
+The three most important attributes of big data include volume, velocity, and variety.

 Watch this insightful video to find out what a Data Analyst does in real life:

-“Without big data analytics, companies are blind and deaf, wandering out onto the Web like deer on a freeway” – Geoffrey Moore
+‘Without Big Data Analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway.’ – Geoffrey Moore

-There are various tools in Data Analytics that can be successfully deployed in order to parse the data and derive valuable insights out of it.
-The computational and data-handling challenges that are faced at scale means that the tools need to be specifically able to work with such kinds of data.
+There are various tools in Data Analytics that can be successfully deployed in order to parse data and derive valuable insights out of it.
+The computational and data-handling challenges that are faced at scale mean that the tools need to be specifically able to work with such kinds of data.

-While data warehouses are certainly a relevant form of Data Analytics, the term Data Analytics is slowly acquiring a specific subtext related to the challenge of analyzing data of massive volume, variety, and velocity.
+While data warehouses are certainly a relevant form of Data Analytics, the term ‘Data Analytics’ is slowly acquiring a specific subtext related to the challenge of analyzing data of massive volume, variety, and velocity.

-“In God we trust, all others must bring data.” – W. Edwards Deming
+‘In God we trust, all others must bring data.’ – W. Edwards Deming

 Types of Data Analytics

-- Diagnostic Analytics – this is about looking into the past and determining why a certain thing happened.
+- Diagnostic Analytics: This is about looking into the past and determining why a certain thing happened.
 This type of analytics usually revolves around working on a dashboard.